 For example, many online time trackers have “idle detection,” which alerts users (and employers) of the time spent away from the keyboard.
 Some tools, such as Hubstaff, track employee activity levels by taking screenshots and tracking keyboard and mouse activity throughout the day.

 Growing popularity of agile.
 Two of the most popular agile methodologies are Kanban and Scrum—both of which are intricately tied to time.
 Agile teams use Kanban and Scrum tools to track and monitor the time spent on tasks and project phases.
+(To learn about the distinctions between Kanban and Scrum, check out our article here.)

 For example, agile teams following Kanban use cumulative flow diagrams to show the status of different work items over time.
 They also use lead and cycle time diagrams to measure time to completion for tasks and projects.